andrea-mitridate/PTArcade/docs/utils/chain_utils.md

     By default, the Bayes factor is calculated by dividing the number of points in the chain that fall in the hypermodel bin of the user-specified signal by the number of points falling in the bin of the reference SMBHB model.
-For a more precise estimate of the Bayes factor and associated error, #THE ESTIMATE OF THE BF IS NOT REALLY MORE PRECISE, RIGHT?
-IT'S ONLY THE ERROR ESTIMATE? you can set `bootstrap=True`.
+For a more precise estimate of the Bayes factor and associated error, you can set `bootstrap=True`.
 In this case, the Bayes factor and its standard deviation will be derived by using bootstrapping methods.